The Center for English Language and Orientation Programs (CELOP) has been a...

 Part-Time 5 and Part-Time 10 Programs

 In the Part-Time 5 program, you can choose one class from the list of class options below.

 In the Part-Time 10 program, you can choose two classes.

 - Active English (Elementary)

-Improve your speaking and listening, and develop your vocabulary in this project-based class.
-You will learn actively with other students when you do presentations about your country and culture, take field trips, practice using English in real life situations, and learn about American culture and customs through holiday-based projects and other interesting activities
+You will improve your speaking and listening and develop your vocabulary in this project-based class.
+You will learn actively with other students when you do presentations about your country and culture, engage in experiential learning, practice using English in real-life situations, and learn about American culture and customs through holiday-based projects and other activities.

 - Academic Writing (Intermediate to Advanced)

-This course will help you improve your writing skills by teaching you the elements of clear, coherent, grammatically correct English writing.
-You will review organizational techniques for developing and presenting your ideas, learn how to combine sentences effectively, paraphrase without plagiarizing, and attribute material from other sources.
-You will also work on the overall writing process, learning to edit and revise your writing so that the final draft is a sophisticated and accurate product.
+This course will help you improve your writing skills by teaching you the elements of clear, cohesive, and grammatically correct English writing.
+You will also work on proofreading, editing, and revising.
+Intermediate students will learn how to plan their writing and organize their ideas into paragraphs.
+Advanced students will review organizational techniques for developing and presenting their ideas, will learn how to paraphrase, and will understand the importance of attributing material from outside sources.

 Part-Time 15 Program

 In the Part-Time 15 program, students can take a class in one of four concentrations (or areas of focus) depending on your level.
 Classes offer integrated instruction in all four language skills: speaking, listening, reading, and writing.